 Attending open houses is a great way to learn more about a school and get a feel for the environment.
 For general advice on open house visits, check out our guide on school visits.
 For specific questions to ask private Christian schools, see our Christian school guide.

-Many schools offer needs-based financial aid, such as bursaries or tuition relief.
+Many Christian schools in Toronto offer needs-based financial aid, such as bursaries or tuition relief.
 Other schools offer scholarships, which are given based on merit—for instance, in academics or athletics.
 You can learn more about needs- and merit-based financial aid in our dedicated guide.

-Below, you’ll find the range of costs for private Christian schools in Toronto:
+Below, you’ll find the range of costs for a Toronto Christian school or other Christian private schools in Toronto:

 St. Clement's School | $34,500 | 6% | 7 - 12 | |